Chymyst/chymyst-core/docs/chymyst02.md

 ```

 As `interm()` molecules are emitted, this reaction will run at random between any available pairs of `interm()` molecules.
-When running on a multi-core CPU, the chemical machine will be able to schedule several such reactions concurrently.
+When running on a multi-core CPU, the chemical machine should be able to schedule as many such reactions concurrently as needed to optimize the CPU load.

-This code, however, is not yet fully working.
+This code, however, is not yet correct.
 When all `interm()` molecule pairs have reacted, the single `interm()` molecule will remain inert in the soup, since no other molecules can react with it.
-We need a means of tracking progress and detecting when the entire computation is finished.
+To fix this problem, we need a means of tracking progress and detecting when the entire computation is finished.

 In our previous solution, we kept track of progress by using a counter `n` on the `accum()` molecule.
 Let us therefore add a counter to the `interm()` molecule.
-The presence of an `interm((n, x))` molecule indicates that the partial reduce of `n` numbers was already completed, with the result value `x`.
+The presence of an `interm((n, x))` molecule indicates that the partial reduce of a set of `n` numbers was already completed, with the result value `x`.

 The reaction is rewritten like this: